Homepage > Blog > What is WiFi? Definition, Types, and Process

 Public vs. Private WiFi

 Public WiFi networks are available in public spaces like cafes, airports, and libraries.
 They offer convenient internet access but often lack security.
-Since anyone can join a public network, it's crucial to use caution and avoid transmitting sensitive information unless using a virtual private network (VPN).
+Since anyone can join a public network, you need to be careful and avoid transmitting sensitive information unless using a virtual private network (VPN).

 Private WiFi networks are typically used in homes and businesses.
 These networks require a password to join, and they often use stronger encryption methods to enhance security.
 Users should choose a unique network name (SSID) and set a strong password to protect against unauthorized access.